Exploring the Symbolic Meaning of Seasons

 Some like it hot!

-This seasons represents the full extent of light, so it is a time of total exposure.
+This season represents the full extent of light, so it is a time of total exposure.
 Summer tends to shed light on secrets, it reveals things we might not have seen before.
-It is a time of sharing, giving and opening ourselves to the light of life.
+It is a time of sharing, giving, and opening ourselves to the light of life.

 Autumn (or fall) is a dynamic time of transition.
 The changes that develop during this phase of nature can be beautiful and also dangerous.
 It’s kind of an unpredictable time.
 As humans, we can learn a lot from autumn.
 Go with the flow, try to understand the rhythm of the season, and change with the times.